 "Rock of the Month # 26, posted for August 2003" Samples 1893 (diamond from the Aikhal mine, Yakutia, Siberia, Russia) and 2373 (carbonado from the Bangui region of the Central African Republic).
 Rough diamond specimens supplied by David New of Anacortes, WA.
 Photography on JEOL-840 scanning electron microscope at the Department of Geology, University of Toronto, with technical assistance from George Kretschmann.

 The Siberian specimen represents the classic crystalline diamond, in the form of interpenetrant cubic twins.
 Carbon occurs as a native element in several polymorphs, of which the most familiar are graphite (very soft, hexagonal, black, as anisotropic sheets) and diamond (extremely hard, but not indestructible!, cubic, various colours, generally translucent).
-In addition there are the polycrystalline fine-grained aggregates discussed here (carbonado and related forms), and other rare polymorphs.
+In addition there are the polycrystalline fine-grained aggregates discussed here (carbonado and related forms), and other rare polymorphs have been proposed.
 There are lonsdaleite (hexagonal, found in the Canyon Diablo and Goalpara meteorites) and chaoite (hexagonal).
 Impure, non-porous polycrystalline grey diamond is often referred to as bort (in the past, also obscurely termed framesite or stewartite).

 Left: 3.
 A view of a mm-sized cavity in the surface of the carbonado sample, partly infilled by rounded grains of quartz sand.
 SEM view - a secondary electron image at 30X magnification, scale bar 1.0 mm, working distance 29 mm.